Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 afterwards you need to sync those secrets to all hosts in the cloud, you can do that by rerunning the `setup_pve_clusters` playbook - `ansible-playbook -i YOUR-CLOUD-INV.yaml pve.cloud.setup_pve_clusters --tags rsync`.
 This needs to be done only once!
 There is no support for multiple dns providers / multiple accounts yet.

-## Custom Api SANS

-Set the `extra_control_plane_sans` variable to a list of extra sans that you want included in kubeapi certificates.
-This is needed primarily if you want to expose your cluster to the www to be accessed for example by ArgoCD or Vault under a different hostname than your internal cloud domain.
+## Exposing K8S Controlplane API

+If you want to expose your kubenetes clusters controlplane to integrate with external running services, you can set additional SANs that will be generated and inserted by kubespray into the kubeapi certificates, by listing them in your kubespray inventory file under `extra_control_plane_sans` as simple strings.
+See the [cluster schema](schemas/kubespray_inv_schema.md).

-This will also cause the haproxy frontend thats dedicated for external control planes to route traffic based on sni.
+Adding SANs there will also configure the pve cloud haproxy to route traffic to the respecive clusters controlplane hitting its external floating ip.

-You will have to create internal and external dns records by yourself, the terraform dns/route53 provider is a good option.
+DNS Records for these SANs have to be created manually (for internal and external DNS servers), for that use terraforms dns, route53 and ionos provider.

 ## Terraform

-To configure the kubernetes cluster you should create a terraform folder next to your kubespray inventory yaml.

-Also checkout the `pve-cloud-tf` repository for modules to install into your cluster, there you will find samples for easy auth with ssh for terraform into k8s.

-## AWX

-The playbooks for tls create the initial certificates but do not renew them.
-Setup the `pve-cloud-awx-cron` repository inside your awx instance as a project and follow the README.md to setup the cron job.
+After you deployed your first kubernetes cluster, further deployments and configuration is handled almost exclusively via terraform.

+Checkout the [pve-cloud-tf repository](https://github.com/Proxmox-Cloud/pve-cloud-tf), for examples on how to connect and some core deployment ideas.